Laszabo/pad-extractor-automation/README.md

 ---

-## 📥 How to Use
+## 📥 How it Works

-1. Open **Power Automate Desktop**.
+1. Opens **Power Automate Desktop**.
-2. Import the **Prepayment Flow** or **Regular Flow** based on the invoice type.
+2. Imports the **Prepayment Flow** or **Regular Flow** based on the invoice type.
-3. Set the input folder containing the PDFs.
+3. Sets the input folder containing the PDFs.
-4. Run the automation.
+4. Runs the automation.
-5. Collect the generated Excel output for reporting.
+5. Collects the generated Excel output for reporting.

 ---